Lanterns hung from the central pole cast flickering shadows along the interior walls of the tent.

 He only managed a single step more before he collapsed face-first, thudding hard against the ground.

-She watched him for an eternity, but when he still hadn’t moved she decided to approach, peering into the shadows for any sign of danger but always returning her focus to the motionless black heap.
+She spent an eternity watching him, but when he still hadn’t moved she decided to approach, peering into the shadows for any sign of danger but always returning her focus to the motionless black heap.
 It wasn’t until she practically stood over him that she could see a trickle of dark liquid oozing from his side and soaking into the parched earth.

 Blood?
 She wondered, now concerned for him, and looked around again for others that might have arrived too.
 Where did you come from?
 You cannot be alone… Oh, bless me, Ancestors, that is blood!